Gesee-y/ReactiveECS.jl/README.md

 # ReactiveECS.jl v2: Reconciling Performance and Flexibility

 A high-performance, modular, event-driven ECS (Entity-Component-System) architecture written in Julia.
-Designed for game engines, simulations, or any data-oriented architecture maximum performances with extreme flexibility.
+Designed for game engines, simulations, or any data-oriented architecture needing maximum performances with extreme flexibility.

 It's already used by the highly flexible 2D/3D game engine [Cruise.jl](https://github.com/Gesee-y/Cruise.jl) one of his core architecture